Rørvik

-Prior to 2020, the town served as the administrative centre of the old Vikna Municipality.

 There are several museums in Rørvik.
 The Norwegian Coastal Museum, with its center for coastal culture and vessel protection, is located here.
 The critically acclaimed museum building Norveg was designed by the architect Guðmundur Jónsson.

-Telenor Mobil is an important employer, as is public service, ship-related industry, fishing, and commercial salmon fish farming.

 Rørvik is also home to the Ytre Namdal Upper Secondary School, Ytre Namdal Vocational School for maritime education and the Safety Center Rørvik which offers safety training for seafarers.

 Old Rørvik church from 1896 burned to the ground in 2012, and new Rørvik Church, designed by the architectural firm Pir2, was consecrated on 22 December 2019.
 There is a hotel (Kysthotellet) and an apartment hotel (Rørvik rorbuer) in Rørvik.

-The port of Rørvik is the largest port facility in Central Norway with over 15,000 ship calls each year.
-Rørvik is also a port of call for a number of cruise ships.
+Prior to 2020, the town served as the administrative centre of the old Vikna Municipality.

 Geography

 The town is located in the northwestern part of Trøndelag county in central Norway, approximately 200 km north of the city of Trondheim (320 km by road).
 Rørvik lies at the eastern part of the Vikna archipelago, on the Inner-Vikna island at the western shore of the Nærøysundet strait, facing the mainland on the eastern shore of the strait.
 The climate is maritime, and many private gardens have plum and apple trees even here at a latitude of 65°N.